 This is a hybrid course that combines classroom meetings with online activities.
 We will meet on campus once a week for discussions/lectures, and also engage in weekly online (asynchronous) activities on Canvas.
-Online activities include discussion forums based on selected readings, videos, and other content that I will share with you on Canvas.
+Online activities include discussion forums and short quizzes based on selected readings, videos, podcasts, and other content that I will share with you on Canvas.